aws-samples/amazon-connect-copy/README.md

       helper              Name of the helper directory
-      -f                  Force removal of existing helper directory -e                  Proceed even when the system may not encode Extended ASCII characters properly -l lambda_prefix_a=lambda_prefix_b
+      -f                  Force removal of existing helper directory -e                  Proceed even when the system may not encode Extended ASCII characters properly -v                  Show version of this script
+      -l lambda_prefix_a=lambda_prefix_b
                           Lambda function name prefixes for instances A and B (if different) to be replaced during copying -b lex_bot_prefix_a=lex_bot_prefix_b
-                          Lex bot name prefixes for instances A and B (if different) to be replaced during copying -?
+                          Lex bot (Classic) name prefixes for instances A and B (if different) to be replaced during copying -?
 Help

       Note: This script create files in the helper directory without changing any instance component files.